Mutual of America Mid-Cap Equity Index Fund

 The Fund invests primarily in the 400 common stocks included in the S&P MidCap 400® Index to replicate, to the extent practicable, the weightings of such stocks in the Index.
-The components of the Index are market capitalization weighted, adjusted for free float.
-Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 400® Index, which as of December 31, 2018, included companies with market capitalizations from $1.0 billion up to $11.9 billion.
+The components of the Index are market capitalization weighted, adjusted for free float, which is the value of shares readily available in the market as held by public investors.
+Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 400® Index, which as of December 31, 2019, included companies with market capitalizations from $1.0 billion up to $12.6 billion.
 The Fund is rebalanced at approximately the same time that the S&P MidCap 400® Index to which the Fund is benchmarked is rebalanced and reconstituted, which currently occurs on the third Friday of the last month of each quarter.
-The Fund may concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.
+The Fund will concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.

 - General risk: The Fund may not achieve its investment objective.
 An investment in the Fund could decline in value, and you could lose money by investing in the Fund.

 - Market risk: The risk that prices of securities will go down because of the interplay of market forces may affect a single issuer, industry or sector of the economy or may affect the market as a whole.
 Events such as war, acts of terrorism, social unrest, natural disasters, public health emergencies and other unforeseen events could also significantly impact issuers, economies and markets generally.